-Fathom Books' PITCH VIPER PRIZE calls for avant-garde / neo-gnostic shortbooks of poetry, fiction, or cross-genre work.
+Fathom Books' PITCH VIPER PRIZE calls for avant-garde / neo-gnostic shortbooks, any genre.
 We seek your experiments, things inchoate, pressing, acidic, abstract, asymmetrical, dire.
 We seek text fit to meet—or be—the Gorgon.

 If you are in doubt, examples of what we might consider avant-garde / neo-gnostic are: